ranr01/Rubin2017Balanced/LIFsim/README.md

 The code is a python3 code using a custom C++ python extension.
 The C++ extension is only used to efficiently generate Poisson spike-trains from given input rates and to simulate the LIF dynamics.
+Part of the code is based on C code written by Robert Gütig.
 The C++ extension relies on the Boost-Python library.
 It would be possible to run the code without it by implementing these two (relatively) simple functions.